A perfect way to thicken soups and desserts, and the essential ingredient for whipped cream: heavy cream.

 For step 2, you can make the drops larger or smaller, depending on how much whipped cream you use in one go.

-However, tablespoon-sized drops are great to add into your coffee – don’t even worry about thawing beforehand if you want your beverage to be at a drinkable temperature.
+However, tablespoon-sized drops are great to add to your coffee – don’t even worry about thawing beforehand if you want your beverage to be at a drinkable temperature.

 If you prefer your morning coffee steaming hot, leave a drop of whipped cream to thaw in a mug in the refrigerator overnight.